Im-Rises/CMake-Cpp-Library-Example/Lib_OpenMP/README.md

 > Example: `target_link_libraries(${PROJECT_NAME} PUBLIC OpenMP::OpenMP_CXX)`
 > Become: `target_link_libraries(${PROJECT_NAME} PUBLIC OpenMP::OpenMP_C)`

+> **Warning:**
+> For unknown reasons, the OpenMP library is not working on macOS.
+> If you have any idea why, please let me know.

 ## How to compile

 According to your OS, the build setup is different.
 Check the appropriate indication according to your os below.